DanielTakeshi/softagent_tfn/README.md

 DATA_HEAD = '/data/sarthak/softagent_tfn_physical/data_demo/'
 ```

-near the top of `launch_exp.py` means that, for a run with PourWater (3D), I
-should expect to see the demonstrations located at:
+near the top of `launch_exp.py` means that, I should expect to see the demonstrations located at:

 ```
 /data/sarthak/softagent_tfn_physical/data_demo/v07_rotation_translation_variably_composed